Compare broadband and phone deals

 Do I still have to pay line rental?

 Since broadband connections require a phone line, you need to pay line rental.
-Many providers offer it for free as part of a package.
-Our comparison tools highlight the best broadband and phone deals, including free line rental.
+Many providers offer it for free as part of a broadband and phone deal.
+Our comparison tools highlight the best broadband and phone deals, including those with free line rental.

 Can I keep my phone number?

-Yes.
-The process to keep your number is called 'porting'.
-You'll need to tell your new provider you want to do this when you buy a package so that they can help take care of it for you.
+You can usually keep your landline number when you switch providers.
+This is called ‘porting’ and you’ll need to tell your new provider you want to do this when you sign up to a new broadband phone deal.

 Will I have Internet and phone right up until my new services are running?

-Generally speaking, yes, but there may be a small gap in the switchover period.
-Ideally, that downtime will be limited to 1 or 2 hours.
-Your new service provider should be able to give you more specific guidelines about any expected downtime.
+Generally speaking, yes, but there may be a small gap of an hour or two between switching providers.
+Your new service provider should be able to give you specific details about expected downtime.